phys-mattchen/phys-mattchen.github.io/_pages/about.md

 ## Topics I had worked on in the past (Computational Materials Science):
 * Ab initio study on the growth mechanism of graphene on metal
-* Layer-dependent properties of SnSe2 two dimensional materials
+* Layer-dependent properties of $SnSe_2$ two dimensional materials
-* First-Principles Study on Possible Half-Metallic Ferrimagnetism in Double Perovskites
+* First-Principles Study on Half-Metallic Ferrimagnetism in Pb-based Double Perovskites